PrinceOfBorgo/picoCTF2018-roulette/README.md

 ## Problem description
-Connecting to server we can see a welcome page of a roulette service.
+Connecting to the server we can see a welcome page of a roulette service.
 We are assigned a random initial balance to start betting.
 We are asked to make our bet and to choose a number.
 That's enough, let's see the provided [source code](https://github.com/PrinceOfBorgo/picoCTF2018-roulette/blob/master/roulette.c).

 First let's see what we have to do in order to get the flag.
 As seen in the request we must gain one billion but, actually, it isn't enough...
-In `main()` we can see that two conditions must be verified to call `print_flag()` function: `cash > ONE_BILLION` and `wins >= HOTSTREAK`.
+In `main()` we can see that two conditions must be satisfied to call `print_flag()` function: `cash > ONE_BILLION` and `wins >= HOTSTREAK`.
 The first condition sounds familiar but the second one tells us to win at least three times (`HOTSTREAK = 3`).

 Our current balance is stored in `cash` variable that is initialized in `main()` calling `get_rand()` function:
 ```c